2ndSightLab/ai-tracker/cost.md

 A better question is ... what has it completed that is usable and useful?
 How much did it cost and how much time did it take to get to that point?

+By the way to answer the question if Fable is better I'd say depends what you are doing.
+For small stuff it is a waste of time and get things wrong anyway.
+But it seems like if I'm troubleshooting a tricky cross project but of some kind complex bugs where the model is banging it's head against a wall it seems it might help.
+But sometimes in those cases I just to dig in more myself.
+Overall I rarely use it.

 ### 8/15/2026

 I am looking at Bedrock pricing compared to Anthropic direct pricing: